 Welcome to Birch

-A place where families build stability with confidence and support.
+A place where anyone can build financial stability with confidence and support

-Birch is a financial education program for families who are working hard but feel financially stretched.
+Birch is a financial education program for those who are working hard but feel financially stretched.

-• Create a Family Vision that guides decision-making
+• Creating a Family Vision that guides decision-making

 How the Program Works